About Marion Miller

 • Mindfulness in the Park in collaboration with Boroondarra council and Victoria Walks was a pilot project located at Anderson Park throughout June-July 2022 and is now permanently on the Victoria Walks website.

-• Stonnington Environmental Leaders 2022.
+• Stonnington and Port Phillip Eco Centre, Environmental Leaders 2022.
 Developing the The Eco Retreat.

-• I was also involved in co-facilitating a yearlong Principal Wellbeing Program with Smiling Mind and funded by Work Safe.
+• I was invited to co-facilitate a yearlong Principal Wellbeing Program with Smiling Mind and funded by Work Safe.

 • I helped develop and facilitate an Early learning leadership and wellbeing program for the DET with Smiling Mind.